Farsley: History

 Farsley was formerly a chapelry in the parish of Calverley, in 1894 Farsley became an urban district.
 On 31 December 1894 Farsley became a civil parish, being formed from the parish of Calverley with Farsley in Farsley Urban District.
 On 1 April 1937 the district was abolished and merged with the Municipal Borough of Pudsey.
 On 1 April 1937 the parish was also abolished and merged with Pudsey.
 In 1931 the parish had a population of 6158.

-Etymology
+Toponymy

 The name Farsley is first attested in the 1086 Domesday Book as Fersellei and Ferselleia.
 The second element of the name comes from the Old English word lēah ('open land in a wood').
 The etymology of the first element is less certain, but thought either to be Old English fyrs ('gorse') or the putative *fers ('heifer').
 Thus the name originally meant either a clearing characterised by gorse bushes or by grazing cattle.